-If doubts exist as to the currency or acceptability of a carrier’s insurance contract CASA may require the carrier to provide further details of the carrier’s insurance arrangements.
-This situation could arise when:
+If we have doubts about the currency or acceptability of your insurance contract, we may ask you to provide further details of the carrier's insurance arrangements.

-- new types or models of aircraft are added to a carrier’s AOC and the insurance in place does not cover these types/models; or
+- you have added new types or models of aircraft to your AOC and your insurance does not cover them

-- CASA has reason to believe that a policy otherwise does not meet the prescribed requirements of the legislation.
+- we have reason to believe that a policy does not meet the legislative requirements.

 Penalties for prohibited carriage

-A person who carries passengers for hire or reward without an acceptable contract of insurance will commit a criminal offence.
 A person convicted of an offence may face heavy fines or imprisonment.
-In addition, CASA may apply to a court for an injunction to prevent a carrier from conducting operations which are in breach of the legislation.
+We may also apply for an injunction to prevent a carrier from conducting operations that breach the legislation.